Our Emergency Assistance Program (Emergency Relief) provides a safety net for people who are experiencing immediate or imminent financial hardship.

 Individuals and families living within Western Australia who are experiencing financial hardship may be eligible for Emergency Assistance where:

-- The crisis will result in immediate or imminent hardship for the individual/family
+- The crisis will result in immediate or imminent hardship for the individual/family.

-- The debt can not be re-negotiated
+- The debt cannot be re-negotiated.

-- All alternative sources of assistance are exhausted (financial and non-financial)
+- All alternative sources of assistance are exhausted (financial and non-financial).

-- The individual has not received emergency assistance from Communicare more than three times in the (financial year)
+- The individual has not received emergency assistance from Communicare more than three times in the financial year.

 How Can the Emergency Assistance Program be Accessed?

-Where is the Emergency Assistance Program Located?
+How is the Emergency Assistance Program Delivered?